mineshkothari/fullstack/README.md

 **settings.py**

-The main focus was to have a clear separation with in the *settings.py* file for each environments and the best way to do this would be to split the settings.py file into three:
+The main focus was to have a clear separation with in the *settings.py* file for each environment and the best way to do this would be to split the settings.py file into three:

 1. **base.py** - This holds all the common settings used with both the test environment and live environment.